 San Diego also has lots of places with boba and awesome Asian style desserts.
 We went to Boba Bar and Desserts and everything was so good!
 I had the green Thai tea (which Milana loved), Dave had the mango tea and Milana had a bubble waffle filled with all kind of yummy things.
 We used to frequent this neighborhood because of the great food and desserts, though it’s not a popular tourist destination which is a shame!

-There are so many things to do in San Diego!
+There are so many things to do and places to go in San Diego with kids!
 Here are 101 things to do in San Diego, as recommended by a local.
+And our list of the best things to do in San Diego with kids.
 Balboa Park is a must visit while in San Diego.
 But be sure to visit the playgrounds outside of the main tourist area too!
 Our first stop was the 6th Ave playground, one of Milana’s favorites.

 After she played, we went into the park and enjoyed the awesome February weather.
 It was in the 80s that day!